pratimaaa-cloud/adk-streaming-guide/docs/part2.md

 Having established the foundational concepts of bidirectional streaming in Part 1, we now dive deep into the technical heart of ADK—the complete event handling architecture that transforms complex streaming challenges into simple, intuitive APIs.
 This part reveals how ADK's integrated streaming system eliminates the complexity of building real-time AI communication from scratch.

 You'll discover ADK's event-driven architecture that seamlessly coordinates message queuing, async processing, state management, and AI model integration.
 Rather than wrestling with WebSocket protocols, asyncio complexity, and AI model APIs separately, you'll see how ADK provides a unified streaming framework that handles the intricate orchestration automatically.
-By the end of this part, you'll understand why building streaming AI applications with ADK feels effortless compared to implementing these systems from scratch.
+By the end of this part, you'll understand why building streaming AI agent applications with ADK feels effortless compared to implementing these systems from scratch.

 ### Quick Demo (Recommended)